 Ginger Growing Conditions

-Ginger (Zingiber officinale) is native to Southeast Asia, where it grows in humid tropic and subtropical conditions.
+Ginger (Zingiber officinale) is in the Zingiberaceae family, and is native to Southeast Asia where it grows in humid tropic and subtropical conditions.
 These days the wild form no longer exists, but its cultivated form has spread around the world.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.